 If the URL contains characters which are non-ascii or non-lowercase, the URL is flagged with this hint.
 This hint has been split into two distinct hints as of Audisto Crawler version 0.9.92 and is therefore not triggered any further.
 See the other hints for more advanced insights.

 If the URL contains non-lowercase characters, it is flagged with this hint.
-Use this report to identify all occurences of non-lowercase characters in the path of a URL.
+Use this report to identify all occurrences of non-lowercase characters in the path of a URL.

 URLs that contain non-lowercase elements are often a source or errors.
 If an application does not expect a non-lowercase URL, it might automatically convert it to all lowercase.
 This might cause issues with duplicate content or accessibility (404 status codes) depending on wether the webserver handles URLs that are case sensitive or not.

 We suggest that you stick to lowercase characters in paths.

 If the URL contains a query string, it is flagged with this hint.
 This report identifies all URLs that contain a query string, even if it is empty.

 Query strings usually contain dynamic name/value pairs that might affect the content returned.
 Use cases for parameters are:

 We suggest that you use this report to get an overview of GET parameter usage on the crawled website.
 We also suggest that you keep the number of parameters that you use to a minimum.